 - Coverage - Insurance information

-When implementing FHIR, start with the US Core Implementation Guide profiles.
+When implementing FHIR, start with the US Core Implementation Guide profiles (currently US Core v9.0.0, aligned with USCDI v6).
 These constrain base FHIR resources to meet US regulatory requirements and ensure compatibility with other certified systems.

 SMART on FHIR Authentication

-SMART on FHIR provides a standardized OAuth 2.0 workflow for healthcare applications.
+SMART on FHIR (currently SMART App Launch v2.0) provides a standardized OAuth 2.0 workflow for healthcare applications.
 There are two primary launch contexts:

 EHR Launch: Your app is launched from within an EHR (like Epic or Cerner).
 The EHR passes context parameters including the patient ID and encounter.